Last updated: 1st January 2022

 Unless we are otherwise legally required, we may share this data with Google Analytics to help us improve our Website.

 Google Analytics may store this data in the USA.
-We rely on the fact that Google is certified as complying with Privacy Shield.
+We rely on Google’s SCCs (Standard Contractual Clauses) to comply with GDPR.

 Your name, email address and phone number, but only if you provide it to us.

 To enable us to contact you / send information that you have requested.